Buying a gift for someone moving abroad or who is already an expat can be challenging.

 Tips to keep in mind when buying gifts to send abroad

-Check for international shipping when you’re buying online and they don’t have different country locations.
+Check for international shipping when you’re buying online.

 Check postage rates at your local post office.
 There are different options like boxes or envelopes that are be stuffed with as much as you can for a set rate or packages that are priced by weight.